MY STORY

 Back in the early to mid 90's we would have magazine stalls in the malls.
 I don't know what their official titles are, but I remember fondly of their presence, and how frequently I would visit these stores.
 I suppose it could be called a stationary store or an all in one store because they literally sold everything.
 Their main merchandise were their magazines, books and news papers, but they would also sell cigarettes, drinks and candy.
 In front of the stall they would decorate it with cheap looking, but colorful toys, and little vending machines where you could pop in a coin and get a small toy, or trading cards (This devilish store must have fished away many children's, and parents moneys) .

 As a primary student, whenever my mom gave me some pocket money to spend, I would go straight to the mall.
 I remember I would get round 20 Hong Kong Dollars (HKD) which would be the equivalent of around 2 US dollars, and as a kid 20 HKD's was a lot of money.
 I remember gleefully walking to the mall strategizing on how I could maximize my allowance, and of course the first place to go to spend my valuable allowance was the magazine stall.
-The toy and card vending machine was where the local neighborhood boys would be crowding around, looking over the shoulder of the next participants act of monetary sacrifice, but also hoping to see the discovery of a shiny new item!
+The toy and card vending machine was where the local neighborhood boys would be crowding around, looking over the shoulder of the next participants actions of monetary sacrifice, but also hoping to see the discovery of a rare shiny item!
 It was like watching a public performance.
 The more serious toy collectors would pull out their plastic toy collections that were divinely protected by a plastic Ziploc bag, and the more serious card collectors would pull out their hard case card collection files.
 Like the narcissistic peacocks that they were, their vanity and pride would wow all of the boys, and like the stupid boys that we were our eyes would glow in awe and envy!
 "Wow!
 He's got a rare shiny card!
 How I want it" We would think to ourselves...
-I would take my turn, and the machine would poop out some garbage.
-I would turn my head to see their reactions, but they would already be gone.
+I would take my turn at the machines, and the machine would poop out some garbage.
+I would turn my head to see may audiences reactions, but they would already be gone.
 I believe a cheap quality card was 1 HKD, and for the better quality expensive rare cards 2 HKD.
 The toys (Gatchapon) were around 5 HKD, and they came out in little plastic balls which were the containers.
-These were also random, so you never knew what you would get.
+These were all random, so you never knew what you would get.
 I would always spend 5 HKD's in this store knowing that I would need the rest of the cash to maximize my mall crawl routine.
 The choices were 5 cheap cards (1 HKD each card), 1 cheap plus 2 expensive cards, 3 cheap plus 1 expensive card, or a toy.
 (Basically strategizing on how to maximize 5 HKD when shopping.)
 Sometimes I would risk spending a little more, but I was not much of a gambler so I played it safe.
 If the earnings were not great I just lived with it.
-The remaining 15 HKD's would be strategically spent on food, candy, drinks while I would slowly browse multiple stores of my interest which was mainly toys and videos.
+The remaining 15 HKD's would be strategically spent on food, candy and fizzy drinks while I would slowly browse multiple stores of my interest which were mainly toys and videos.
 This whole excursion would last around an hour of so, and then off to the playground I would go until the sun would set.
 The orange sunset was the signal to go home.

 Growing up in Hong Kong: Dragon Ball

 Eventually I would get my own exposure of the medium through the Korean version of the comic book/manga's, video games, and also through the cinematic releases that were released on Laserdisc or VHS.
-Once I got to about the end of primary school the author of Dragon Ball had ended the series, and then from then on there was no more Dragon Ball.
+Eventually, as I grew up I had more exposure to the franchise and the story telling mediums, and I had the chance to finish off the story.

 At this point in my life, I was reaching the end of primary school, and I was on the verge of graduating and then moving onto middle school.
-Of course, Dragon Ball wasn't the only form of art that I was exposed to, but it was the first time I was introduced to the business cycle of the Japanese graphic entertainment industry.
+Of course, Dragon Ball wasn't the only form of art that I was exposed to, but it was the first time I was introduced to the business cycle of the Japanese entertainment industry.
 This was the time when I realized that when a certain media product became popular enough, there would be animated TV shows, merchandised products, video games, and these were all somewhat expected from the fans of the industry.
-My collection of knowledge through the exposure of this graphic art industry now far surpasses just Dragon Ball, but it was a starting point for me to admire art with more knowledge and technique.
+My collection of knowledge through the exposure of this graphic art industry now far surpasses just Dragon Ball, but it was a starting point for me to admire and criticize art with more knowledge and technique.
 It allowed me to emulate an art form, but it had also allowed me to study various techniques and the language of this particular visual medium.

 Growing up in Hong Kong: Robots